xp-dojo/consumer-driven-contracts/README.md

 1. Copy the JSON pact file from the consumer into the `src/test/resources/pact` directory of the account service.
 If you use `git diff` you can see the changes you have introduced.
 Its worth noting that the addition of one attribute adds both the attribute and the matching rules.
 1. Now run the `AccountServiceContractTest`.
 You can see from the annotations that it starts an instance of the accounts-service and runs the pact against it.

+### Finish off
+We now need to make sure it all hangs together
+1. Restart the Mobile service and check that you can see the account description in the mobile app
+1. Did any other tests fail?
+Run `gradle` from the command line and check we are __done__

 __A great place for a commit!!__